timetoleafs/radiodelay4bowen/index.md

 2) Have the radio broadcast playing

-3) In the taskbar, right-click the speaker icon (usually found on the bottom left on the taskbar) and click **Playback devices**
+3) In the taskbar, right-click the speaker icon (usually found on the bottom right on the taskbar) and click **Playback devices**

 4) You will see a list of sound options, one of them being "Cable Input - VB - Audio Virtual Cable".
 Select it and click "Set Default."
 If this option is greyed out, right-click **Cable Input - VB - Audio Virtual Cable** and choose **Enable**.